Population: 7.7 million

 Street Food Tour

 Several companies offer street food tours so if you're a bit of a foodie this will be right up your alley!
-Some are on foot and some on scooter.
 It's a great way to try new foods you wouldn't usually try, or didn't even know existed!
+Ha Food Tours is a locally run company that know all the best spots to indulge.

 Dong Xuan Market